What is PTSD and What are The Signs and Symptoms

 While most of us conjure up an image of a veteran of combat when we think of post-traumatic stress disorder (PTSD), the fact is that, in addition to the horrors of war, any extremely traumatic life where you feared for your life can result in the symptoms of PTSD.
-The hallmark symptoms of PTSD, including disturbing flashbacks and memories, nightmares and other sleep disturbances, and other emotional fallout can completely disrupt your ability to function.
+The hallmark signs and symptoms of PTSD, including disturbing flashbacks and memories, nightmares and other sleep disturbances, and other emotional fallout can completely disrupt your ability to function.

 Approximately 5.2 million Americans develop PTSD each year, with women more than twice as likely as men to suffer from the disorder, according to data reported by the Nebraska Department of Veteran’s Affairs.
 Conventional treatment for PTSD will involve antidepressants and psychotherapy (also known as talk therapy).
 While this treatment protocol may be helpful for some who suffer from PTSD, others may not respond at all.
 Antidepressants also come with some very unpleasant side effects, including sexual problems, insomnia, weight gain, dry mouth, fatigue, and more.
 Because of this, an increasing number of individuals are learning how to treat PTSD naturally.

-Types of Therapies to Treat PTSD Naturally
+Types of Holistic Therapies to Treat PTSD Naturally

 If you or a loved one with PTSD has not achieved successful results using a regimen of antidepressants, or just can’t tolerate the side effects, there are other effective treatment options to explore.